 Federal Aid - NWC has established a policy to define and administer satisfactory academic progress (SAP) as determined in the Higher Education Act, Section 668.16.
 The policy establishes the criteria to receive funding from the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal College Work Study, and the Direct Loan Program.
 The College uses these standards of academic progress for all matriculating students when calculating federal student aid eligibility and all students are strongly encouraged to familiarize themselves with the SAP standards when making enrollment decisions, as aid eligibility is contingent on academic performance.
 High school dual and concurrent enrollment students are subject to SAP calculations and requirements once application for admittance to the College is accepted and the student applies for federal aid.
-SAP calculations for high school dual and concurrent enrollment students are subject to any of the specific provisions of the SAP standards may be made at any time, without publication, due to changes in Institutional or Federal regulations or policies.
+SAP calculations for high school dual and concurrent enrollment students will include all NWC courses taken for credit during dual or concurrent enrollment periods.
+Changes to any of the specific provisions of the SAP standards may be made at any time, without publication, due to changes in Institutional or Federal regulations or policies.
 To review the College's full Satisfactory Academic Progress policy for federal student aid, visit: nwc.edu/fapolicy.